 Danielle M. Dick, Ph.D., is Commonwealth Professor of Psychology and Human & Molecular Genetics at Virginia CommonwealthUniversity where she directs a research institute focused on behavioral and emotional health in young people.
 Her research focuses on understanding genetic and environmental influences on substance use and related outcomes across development.

-Dr. Philipp Koellinger is Professor in Economics at Vrije Universiteit Amsterdam.
+Dr. Philipp Koellinger is Professor of Public Affairs at University of Wisconsin-Madison and Professor in Economics at Vrije Universiteit Amsterdam.
 His research investigates how genes influence economic behavior, and how insights into the genetic architecture of behavioral outcomes can inform social and medical research.
 He is one of the founders and principal investigators of the Social Science Genetic Association Consortium and the BIG BEAR research consortium.

 Dr. Paige Harden is Professor of Psychology at the University of Texas at Austin, where she directs the Developmental Behavior Genetics Lab and co-directs the Texas Twin Project .
 Her research uses genetic methods to understand the developmental roots of social inequality across the lifecourse.
 She is the author of The Genetic Lottery: Seeking Equality in a World Where Genes Shape Success, forthcoming in Spring 2021.